v2fly/domain-list-community/README.md

 * Subdomain begins with `domain:`, followed by a valid domain name.
 The prefix `domain:` may be omitted.
 * Keyword begins with `keyword:`, followed by string.
 * Regular expression begins with `regex:`, followed by a valid regular expression (per Golang's standard).
+* Full domain begins with `full:`, followed by a domain.

 ## How it works